josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 | 100     | 869.33  | 1587.8  | 3562.0  |
 | 200     | 1983.95 | 3258.23 | 8347.38 |

-It's worth noting that the PostgreSQL database is small — around 200 MB, its largest table contains about 1 million records.
+It's worth noting that the PostgreSQL database is small — around 200 MB.
 But that's exactly the data that matters for the app and our users.

 ## Next steps

 Yes, there's more work involved when configuring the server for the first time.
 You'll want to disable root password login, enforce SSH key access for all users, configure the firewall, tweak PostgreSQL and so on.
 And you should definitely proxy the app behind [Cloudflare](https://cloudflare.com/).
-We also haven't discussed provisioning new servers for test environments.
-Or setting [OpenTelemetry](https://opentelemetry.io) up for better observability.
+We also haven't discussed provisioning new servers for test environments, or setting [OpenTelemetry](https://opentelemetry.io) up for observability.

 Still, you can have a solid environment up and running in half a day — it usually takes me less than 2 hours to set up a new server and deploy an app to production using this workflow.